The information detailed below pertains only to Union Fellows Nominations.

-No, a nomination letter is submitted along with a minimum of three (or a maximum of five) supporting letters.
-A nominator cannot also submit a letter of support in the same nomination package—he or she must secure at least three individuals who support the nomination.
-Thus a total of at least four, but not more than six, different individuals are involved in a Fellows nomination (i.e., one nominator plus three to five supporters).
-To determine if a potential supporter is eligible to participate in the Fellows nomination process, please review the AGU Conflict of Interest policy.
+No. Nomination letters are submitted along with a the required three supporting letters.
+A nominator cannot also submit a letter of support in the same nomination package—he or she must secure at three individuals who support the nomination.
+Thus a total of four, but no more than five, different individuals are involved in a Fellows nomination (e.g, two co-nominators plus three supporters or one nominator and three supporters).
+To determine if a potential supporter is eligible to participate in the Fellows nomination process, please review the AGU Conflict of Interest Policy.

 I still am unsure of what to include in a nomination letter or supporting letter.
 What should I consider when writing a nomination letter?